Friend Humphrey: Personal life

-In 1824, he married was Julia Ann Hoyt (1804–1851), a daughter of Mary (née Barnum) Hoyt and David Picket Hoyt, a descendant of Simon Hoyt, who landed in Massachusetts in 1628 and settled in Windsor, Connecticut, and Walker Hoyt, who was one of the first settlers of Norwalk.
+In 1824, he married Julia Ann Hoyt (1804–1851), a daughter of Mary (née Barnum) Hoyt and David Picket Hoyt, a descendant of Simon Hoyt.
+The Hoyt family arrived at Massachusetts in 1628 and settled in Windsor, Connecticut, and Walker Hoyt was one of the first settlers of Norwalk.
 Through her brother James, she was an aunt to Colgate Hoyt and Wayland Hoyt.
 Together, they were the parents of: